The last few days have probably been one of the hardest I've had in a long time.

 All these beliefs were part of my money story.

 It's what I told myself everyday and my life reflected all these beliefs back to me, so I kept believing it and I kept replaying the same script.

 Today, these old stories still come back in another form and I have to dig deeper to release them.

 How to change your money story

-You will need 15 - 30 mins for this exercise.
+You'll need 20 mins for this exercise.